 - Road rage – Some motorists are aggressive behind the wheel and tailgate others on purpose.
 Whether they’re in a rush or angry that someone cut them off, they might ride someone’s bumper as retaliation or try to get a slow driver to move over.

 No matter why another driver was tailgating you, an accident occurred, resulting in your injuries.
 You may have the right to pursue compensation and seek justice for what you’ve experienced.
-DeMayo Law Offices, LLP is ready to get started on your case and help you recover.
+DeMayo Law Offices is ready to get started on your case and help you recover.

 Steps You Need to Take After a Motorcycle Accident